illeatmyhat/stable-diffusion-webui/README.md

 # Stable Diffusion web UI
 A browser interface based on Gradio library for Stable Diffusion.

-Original script with Gradio UI was written by a kind anonymopus user.
+Original script with Gradio UI was written by a kind anonymous user.
 This is a modification.

 ![](images/txt2img.jpg)